Gimkhana/Empirical_Analysis_FM/README.md

 ### 2. COVID-19 Factor Investing Analysis
 **Location**: [`Applied_Research_Framework_Git/Applied_research/Factor_investing_research`]

-GARCH volatility modeling examining how US equity factors (Value, Momentum, Quality, Min Volatility, Size) reacted during pandemic-induced market stress.
+This paper examines how US equity factors (Value, Momentum, Quality, Min Volatility, Size) reacted during pandemic-induced market stress.
-Paper goes into a financial litterature of factor investing (Markowitz (1952), Sharpe (1964) earlier works and discuss more recent contributions (Fama-French in the 90's and other recent authors).
+Paper goes into a financial litterature of factor investing (Markowitz (1952), Sharpe (1964) earlier works and discuss more recent contributions (Fama-French in the 90's and other recent authors) and apply a GARCH volatility modeling on MSCI US Equity factors (based on EDHEC Risk paper).

 **Methodology**
 - Based on EDHEC Risk Institute paper (Hasaj, M. & Sherer, B., 2021; "Covid-19 and Smart-Beta: A Case Study on theRole of Sectors”.
 EDHEC-Risk Institute Working Paper., pp. 1-35.)